 Some Academy schools are used to applying for money from different sources and so feel that they are able to take it upon themselves to apply for CIF funding.
-However, CIF funding is such a rigorous process and it’s highly unlikely that, without the support and input from a professional building consultant, a CIF bid would receive approval of funding.
+However, CIF funding is such a rigorous process and it’s highly unlikely that, without the support of a professional building consultant, a CIF bid would receive approval of funding.

 The good news for academy schools is that there is no upfront fee for appointing a consultant to prepare a CIF bid.
 Instead, when preparing a CIF bid, a detailed breakdown of costs is submitted and this includes contractor’s costs for managing the building project – a role which we would assume – as well as the professional consultant’s fees.
 As a consultant we would never charge fees that are extra after the CIF bid has been approved.
 In the bid application, other costs are usually included such as contingency sums and allowances for asbestos removal/surveys.
 All such costs are captured at bid stage, so if a project is approved by the EFA, then the costs will be as per the application.

-The CIF funding criteria can change from year to year but the situation for previous years has been that extension projects (referred to in the Guidance as ‘expansion projects’) can be applied for, only academies who have an outstanding OFSTED rating will score highly for expansion projects.
-An application for an extension involves an assessment of existing space, in comparison with space requirement guidelines (Building Bulletin 103), to demonstrate that an extension is warranted.
-Such assessments can be prepared by your professional consultant, provided that they have knowledge of educational systems and guidance.
+The DfE’s guidance states that a ‘small number’ of extension projects (referred to in the Guidance as ‘expansion projects’) will be granted approval by the CIFF, but only for schools that have OFSET ratings of either good or outstanding and which need to expand their existing facilities and/or floor space to either increase the number of admissions in the main year of entry or address overcrowding.
+An application for an extension involves an assessment of existing space, in comparison with space requirement guidelines, to demonstrate that an extension is warranted.
+Such reports can be prepared by your professional consultant, provided that they have knowledge of educational systems and guidance.